GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I have yet to see any problem, however complicated, which when looked at in the right way, did not become more complicated.
+> ### We may say most aptly that the Analytical Engine weaves algebraical patterns just as the Jacquard loom weaves flowers and leaves.
 >
-> ~ *Poul Anderson*
+> ~ *Ada Lovelace*

 ---
 ## 🏎 Quick Facts